1. Becoming The Shipper of Choice

 Since the spot market is traditionally the last resort to get your freight on the road at nearly any cost, most shippers worry more about the delivery completion than the overall cost to get it there.
 With the freight now costing more to transport, that cost is either absorbed by your company or passed on to your customers.
 But, just remember, most things can be improved with analysis.

 It’s time to find out if your transportation coordinators have the right tools and connections to make the best decision for your company and the delivery.
 You’ll want to make sure your coordinator is able to quickly find out if a price is fair and in line with current trends or if it’s being unfairly increased during a crisis.

-While current 3PL (as long as they are a trusted partner) can help provide insight, a faster and wider-reaching approach is to use our Spot Bid Protection and Spot Management solutions within our Private Freight Marketplace (PFM).
+While current 3PL (as long as they are a trusted partner) can help provide insight, a faster and wider-reaching approach is to use our Spot Bid Protection and Spot Management solutions within our Digital Freight Marketplace (DFM).
 Our Spot Management solution provides valuable insights into your buying activities, empowering your team to make decisions based on real-time data.
 Additionally, when your go-to carriers aren’t available to cover your load, our Spot Protection solution will step in to aggressively seek out and present rates from our verified carrier network, helping your team avoid paying spot rates altogether.

 6. Hedging Your Bets

 When the market is soft, many companies make the mistake of assuming rates are going to stay that way for the foreseeable future.
 But, If we look at flooding, hurricanes and polar vortexes during the last few years, history demonstrates the inevitability of future rate hikes brought on by natural disasters.
 And remember, you can’t always blame it on the weather.
 Think about union strikes, business closures and other industry events that influence rates and available capacity.